Youth Basketball Petition

 - Playing zone doesn’t really teach kids how to play defense.
 It’s hard to play zone when you’re playing 3 on 3.
 I mean you can, but playing man to man teaches things that playing zone does not.

 - Because everyone is playing in such a small space when you’re playing 5 on 5, the biggest or most aggressive player always gets the ball.
+In a lot of situations, the bigger kids are the more aggressive ones.
 The other kids end up just running back and forth, or even worse, standing and watching as opposed to actually playing the game.
 We can teach them how to play in transition when they actually get big enough to pass the ball up the court.

-- If you’re running all the time, that’s less time to dribble, pass, shoot, foul, rebound or do anything else that’s actually a part of playing basketball which means players miss out on opportunities to get better.
+- The more time they spending running up and down the court, the less time there is to dribble, pass, shoot, foul, rebound or do anything else that’s actually a part of playing basketball which means players miss out on opportunities to get better.
+Of course, being able to run up and down is part of the game, but again, they can learn how to do that when they are older.

 - When all kids do is run, they get tired more quickly and get the wrong idea of what basketball is about.
 So they end up not liking it because they never actually get to play it.
 All they end up doing is running.